Whoops! There was a problem playing this video (Fixes)

 What causes this error?

-Reasons this Whoops!
-There was a problem playing this video error can appear on your screen.
+Reasons for this Whoops!
+A problem playing this video error can appear on your screen.

-• Sometimes, it is possible that the file format that you are using to play a video on Google Drive is incorrect or not suitable.
+• Sometimes, the file format you use to play a video on Google Drive may be incorrect or unsuitable.
 Like Google Drive, unlike any other drive, it lacks in supporting all the available formats.
-In such a case, you must try converting your file’s format to the one that works fine with Google drive.
+In such a case, you must try converting your file’s structure to the one that works fine with Google Drive.

 whoops! there was a problem playing this video

-• The size of the file can also be a culprit in showing this error.
-Any size larger than the limit that can support within Google Drive can cause this issue.
-Though the limit size is huge in itself, sometimes, those unaware of this limitation might be uploading a huge file.
+• The file size can also be a culprit in showing this error.
+Any size larger than the limit that can support Google Drive can cause this issue.
+Though the limit size is enormous, sometimes, those unaware of this limitation might be uploading a huge file.

 Fixing the error